iotaledger/wasp/articles/tutorial/chapter1.md

 # Exploring IOTA Smart Contracts

 ## Purpose
-The document is an introductory documentation and tutorial of the IOTA Smart Contract platform (ISCP) for developers.
+The document is an introductory tutorial of the IOTA Smart Contract platform (ISCP) for developers.

 The level of the document is technical.
-The target audience is software engineers who want to understand ISCP and the direction it is taking, to develop their own dApps and/or contribute to the development of the ISCP and the Wasp node itself.
+The target audience is software engineers who want to understand ISCP and the direction it is taking. in order to develop their own dApps and/or contribute to the development of the ISCP and the Wasp node.

-The approach in this tutorial is an introduction to main concepts through writing tests to example s,mart contracts.
+The approach in this tutorial is an introduction to main concepts through writing tests to example smart contracts.
-For this, we use testing package codenamed [_Solo_](../../packages/solo/readme.md) in all examples in the tutorial.
+For this, we use Go testing package codenamed [_Solo_](../../packages/solo/readme.md) in all examples in the tutorial.

 The knowledge of Go programming and basics of Rust programming is a prerequisite.
 For detailed introduction into the ISCP architecture [follow the link](https://docs.google.com/document/d/1zNJZMdetCzwiBC85K6gWbnzgdT1RXuZCLsTclKdrVqc/edit?usp=sharing).

 ## The _Solo_ package
 Solo is a Go package for writing tests for IOTA smart contracts.
-It allows the deployment of ISCP chains and smart contracts, provides tools to interact with the smart contracts, manipulate tokens and ledger accounts in an environment that is almost identical to the distributed multi-chain environment of the ISCP.
+It allows the deployment of ISCP chains and smart contracts, provides toolkit for interaction with smart contracts, manipulate tokens and ledger accounts in an environment that is almost identical to the distributed multi-chain environment of the ISCP.